yongduek/cor1009/README.md

 - You can help your classmates.
 However, always be cautious not to deprive your classmates of the pleasure of learning computer language.
 - Cheating is never allowed.
 It will ruin your life eventually.

+- [Questions can be posted here](https://github.com/yongduek/cor1009/issues), and anybody may provide answers.
+- Piazza

 1. Install Python 3.7 and Hello World
     - Goal: install and see what to do with Python
     - https://www.python.org/downloads/